htcondor/htcondor/docs/users-manual/file-transfer.rst

 HTCondor works well without a shared file system between the submit machines and the worker nodes.
-The HTCondor file transfer mechanism allows the user to explicitly select which input files are transferred from the submit machine to the worker node.
-Before the job starts, HTCondor will transfer these files, potentially delaying this transfer request, if starting the transfer right away would overload the submit machine.
-Delaying requests like this prevents the crashes so common with too-busy shared file servers.
+The HTCondor file transfer mechanism allows the user to explicitly select which input files are transferred to the worker node before the job starts.
+HTCondor will transfer these files, potentially delaying this transfer request, if starting the transfer right away would overload the submit machine.
+Queueing requests like this prevents the crashes so common with too-busy shared file servers.
 These input files are placed into a scratch directory on the worker node, which is the starting current directory of the job.
 When the job completes, by default, HTCondor detects any